bert2/sabotage/README.md

 ## known issues

-- When you want to navigate into a working tree folder you'll have to double click directly on the folder's name or icon.
-Not on the empty space after or between the two.
-This is just some WPF ListBox weirdness I haven't found the patience to deal with yet.
-- When you open bigger repositories the UI might freeze for a couple of seconds.
+- Opening bigger repositories might freeze the UI for a couple of seconds.
 This is because everything is done in the UI thread and nothing is off-loaded into a background thread.
 Since hyperactive is only built for smaller toy repositories, I see no need to change that.

 ## credits